 Readiness Check: Financial Data Quality Check

-Would it not be convenient to identify General Ledger data inconsistencies in your ERP Production system before your begin a System Conversion project?
+Would it not be convenient to identify General Ledger, Fixed Assets and Material Ledger data inconsistencies in your ERP Production system before you begin a System Conversion project?
 Data inconsistency corrections are time-consuming activities and early detection and correction is a key driver for fast and efficient project execution.
-SAP has recently (Q3 2020) provided the capability to automate a check on the quality of GL transaction data through the SAP Readiness Check 2.0 process installed in the source ERP system.
-The check analyzes GL transactional data and can detect an impressive number of common errors and/or inconsistencies.
+SAP has recently provided the capability to automate a check on the quality of GL, AA and ML transactional data through the SAP Readiness Check 2.0 process installed in the source ERP system.
+The check analyzes GL, AA and ML transactional data and can detect an impressive number of common errors and/or inconsistencies.
 The SAP Readiness Check 2.0 application is able to incorporate this check into its holistic dashboard and is called the “Financial Data Quality” (FDQ) check.

 For more details on how to enable the SAP Readiness Checks 2.0 please refer to SAP Note 2913617 – SAP Readiness Check 2.0

 The Financial Quality Check uses the FIN_CORR_RECONCILE, FIN_AA_CORR_RECON and FIN_ML_CORR_RECONCILE transactions to analyze the quality of the financial data in your existing ERP Production System and categorize the different errors to further help the project team assess the required effort to correct the data inconsistencies.

 To access the FDQ details in the Readiness Check dashboard, click on Financial Data Quality title (outlined in red):

 In this example, there were three inconsistencies and two different types of errors detected.

 On the Financial Data Inconsistencies tab, inconsistencies by fiscal year and company codes are displayed in a graph.
 Filtering options for Fiscal Year, Company Code, and Error Category as available to sort the list.